Speech and Hearing Association of Alabama

 Determine your 3-year window.

-ABESPA Licensees: ABESPA requires 12 hours continuing education per year for maintaining licensure.
+ABESPA Licensees: ABESPA requires 12 hours (720 minutes) of continuing education per year for maintaining licensure.

 Notes about ABESPA CE Credit: